New-Horizons-SPM/scanbot/paper.md

 Some researchers have employed the use of machine learning algorithms to analyse acquired images and determine when a probe needs refining [@Gordon_2020][@Rashidi_2018], then Reinforcement Learning (RL) agents can condition the probe accordingly [@Schiffrin_2020].
-Although these approaches have significantly advanced automated STM experiments, they are often tailored to specific surfaces and STM equipment, making it challenging to transfer directly to other labs studying different systems or working with different brands of STMs.
+Although these approaches have significantly advanced automation in STM experiments, they are often tailored to specific surfaces and STM equipment, making it challenging to transfer directly to other labs studying different systems or working with different STM systems.

-To overcome these limitations, we have developed Scanbot, a Python robot that is compatible with a broader range of STMs, specifically those compatible with the Nanonis V5 software [@Ceddia_2022].
+To overcome these limitations, we have developed Scanbot, a Python robot that is compatible with a broader range of STMs, specifically those compatible with the Nanonis V5 software [@Nanonis_2015][@Ceddia_2022].
 Additionally, our package incorporates Scanbot's distinctive approach to tip shaping, which involves monitoring the tip's motion above a dual sample holder.
 This method is particularly beneficial in experiments where the sample's properties might make it challenging to achieve a high-quality scanning probe